pierre-24/intellij-openjml/README.md

 # OpenJML Plugin for IntelliJ IDEA
-This Plugin provides the OpenJML/ESC to IntelliJ IDEA.
+This Plugin provides the OpenJML/ESC to IntelliJ IDEA 2019.2.

 ## Getting started

 ### Installation
+Build the plugin using `./gradlew buildPlugin`.
-You can download the Plugin from https://plugins.jetbrains.com/plugin/11072-openjml-esc as a zip file or use the intelliJ build-in plugin manager (Settings -> Plugins) to install the plugin.
+A zip containing the plugin is then located in `build/distributions/` Use the intelliJ build-in plugin manager (Settings > Plugins) to install the plugin, by clicking the wheel, and select "Install Plugin from Disk".

 ### OpenJML Download
 After you successfully installed the plugin you have to choose how you want to get the OpenJML commandline tool.
 There are two possibilities: